What is the Canadian Experience Class?

 The Canadian Experience Class (CEC) is aimed at helping foreign workers to transition from a temporary to a permanent resident’s status.
 It’s an immigration program that allows those who have at least one year’s skilled work experience in Canada to reside there permanently.
 The Canadian Experience Class is a part of Canada’s Express Entry immigration system.

 What is the Express Entry system?

-The Canadian Experience Class is one of four programs within the Express Entry system:
+The CEC is one of four programs within the Express Entry system, which are:

 - Federal Skilled Worker Program (FSWP)

 - The Federal Skilled Trades Program (FSTP)